segmentio/evergreen/README.md

 * Making sure to use the right examples and write some docs.
 * Configure `docs/utils/getComponent.js`
 * Configure `docs/components/ComponentsSidebar.js`

-## Server Side Rendering

-Evergreen bundles 2 CSS-in-JS solutions, from glamor and ui-box.
-To make it super easy to do server side rendering and hydration, Evergreen exposes a `extractStyles()` function that will do SSR for both at once.
-You can see how to use it with Next.js in the [ssr-next example app](examples/ssr-next).

 ## Contributors 🎉